MirrorNetworking/Mirror/doc/Articles/Examples/Pong/index.md

 # Pong

-A simple example for "How to built a multiplayer game with Mirror" is Pong, which is included in the AssetStore package of Mirror.
+A simple example for "How to built a multiplayer game with MirrorNG" is Pong, which is included in the AssetStore package of MirrorNG.
 It illustrates the usage of NetworkManager, NetworkManagerHUD, NetworkBehaviour, NetworkIdentity, NetworkTransform, NetworkStartPosition and NetworkingAttributes.